 - Each team will enter two relays with two skiers each (4 skiers total per school team).

 - There will be two semi-final heats for both boys and girls.
 Each school will have one relay in each heat.

 - The top two relay teams from each semi-final heat automatically qualify for finals.
 The next six fastest relays advance by time to the finals.

 The team score is determined by each team’s top two skate finishers, top two classic finishers and top relay team.
-For the mass start skate and classic races, the point values will begin at 60 points for first place, 59 for second place, 58 points for third place, etc. For the relays, the point values will begin at 119 points and descend by three points for each successive place, i.e. 119 points for first place, 116 points for second place, 113 points for third place, etc. Individuals, as well as relays, will hold their point place, and bump other individuals or teams down in place.
+For the mass start skate and classic races, the point values will begin at 60 points for first place, 59 for second place, 58 points for third place, etc. For the relays, the point values will begin at 119 points and descend by three points for each successive place, i.e. 119 points for first place, 116 points for second place, 113 points for third place, etc. Non-scoring individuals, as well as relays, will hold their finish place, and bump other individuals or teams down in place.
 A team’s total score is the sum of their skate, classic and relay scores.